 As nearly every teacher knows, a motivated student is much easier to teach than an unmotivated student.
 Many students, however, may come to school unmotivated for a wide range of reasons.
 They may not have parental support, have larger concerns than passing a science test, or simply are bored.
-The reasons a student is unmotivated may never be fully understood, but there are strategies you can use to motivate the students in your classroom.
+The reasons a student is unmotivated may never be fully understood.
+Luckily, there are strategies you can use to motivate the students in your classroom.
 So how do you motivate students?
 Here are some proven and practical ideas.

 You cannot make someone become motivated.
 Intrinsic motivation is when a person does something because they enjoy it or find it interesting.
 Extrinsic motivation involves doing something because there is an external reward, or the person is avoiding a negative consequence.
-The best motivation for learning is intrinsic. though many students may be driven by the desire for grades, approval and other rewards.
+The best motivation for learning is intrinsic.
+Unfortunately, many students may be driven by the desire for grades, approval and other rewards.
 Some students see no value in learning.
 What can you do?

 - Remember the Confucius quote: “Tell me and I’ll forget; show me and I may remember, but directly involve me, and I’ll make it my own”

 - Most students enjoy being creative.
 The more opportunities they have to get their creative juices flowing, the better.
 For example, when creating guidelines for assignments, give students some options to use their creativity.
 A drawing, poem, short story, or a PowerPoint can be used in place of a written assignment.